Gautefall: Fishing

 Over a thousand lakes can be found at or near Gautefallheia.
 Many of these are used for fishing for species such as Brown trout, European perch, and Brook trout.
 Fishing licenses are sold throughout the area at local gas stations, shops, and by gates near fishing lakes.
-Adjacent Nissedal is home to 1,750 lakes, and many are used for fishing, boating, kayaking, swimming, and other recreational activities.
+Adjacent Nissedal Municipality is home to 1,750 lakes, and many are used for fishing, boating, kayaking, swimming, and other recreational activities.
 Nissedal is also home to Lake Nisser, which is the largest lake in Telemark County.
 Fish species in Lake Nisser include Perch, Trout, Lavaret, and Arctic char.

 Hunting

-There are long traditions for hunting at Gautefallheia and nearby Nissedal, Drangedal, and Gjerstad.
+There are long traditions for hunting at Gautefallheia and nearby Nissedal Municipality, Drangedal Municipality, and Gjerstad Municipality.
 Bird and rabbit hunting were previously most common, however, moose hunting is the most popular form of hunting in this area today.
 There is also some hunting taking place for lynx and deer.
-Small game such as beavers and deer are commonly hunted along Nissedal's southern border to Gjerstad, while rabbit hunting is common near Ljosvassteigen on the border to Gjerstad and Vegårshei.
+Small game such as beavers and deer are commonly hunted along Nissedal's southern border with Gjerstad Municipality, while rabbit hunting is common near Ljosvassteigen on the border with Gjerstad Municipality and Vegårshei Municipality.
 Gjerstadskogene by Solhomfjell is a popular site for those hunting birds, rabbits, beavers, and deer.